-Why Bars and Restaurants Mark Their Tap HandlesAdded by Hawley Troxell in Articles & Publications, Wine, Brew, Spirits Law on December 29, 2014
+Why Bars and Restaurants Mark Their Tap HandlesAdded by Hawley Troxell in Articles & Blogs, Wine, Brew, Spirits Law on December 29, 2014

 Q: I saw a bartender switch out kegs from one type of beer to another, then change the tap handle before pouring.
 Does it really matter what tap handle is on the faucet?